ajaychauhanAI/DS_Project_Ajay/README.md

 * Python
 * Pandas
-* NumPy
 * Matplotlib

 ---

-## 📂 Dataset Information
+## 📂 Dataset Details

-* Dataset: Hotel Booking Demand Dataset
+* Dataset: Hotel Booking Dataset
-* Rows: 30,000 (sampled)
+* Rows: 30,000
 * Columns: 30
-* Contains missing values and multiple features related to hotel bookings
+* Contains missing values and real-world booking data

 ---

-## ⚙️ Data Preprocessing
+## ⚙️ Data Cleaning

 * Removed columns with excessive missing values
-* Filled missing values using appropriate techniques
+* Handled missing values in important columns
-* Checked and removed duplicate records
+* Checked and removed duplicate rows

 ---

-## 🔧 Feature Engineering

-New features were created to improve data understanding:

-* Total Stay Duration
-* Total Number of People
-* Stay Type (Short/Long)

----

 ## 📊 Data Visualization

-The following visualizations were used:
+The following visualizations were performed:

+* Bar charts for hotel type distribution
-* Bar charts for categorical analysis
+* Bar charts for booking cancellation analysis
-* Histogram for distribution analysis
+* Histogram for lead time distribution
-* Scatter plots for relationship analysis
+* Line plot for trend analysis

 ---

 ## 📈 Key Insights

 * Most bookings are from city hotels
-* Customers with longer lead time may cancel bookings
-* Majority of customers prefer short stays
-* Pricing varies based on stay duration and number of people
+* Cancellation trends can be observed from the data
+* Lead time shows variation in booking behavior
+* Data visualization helps in understanding patterns

 ---

 ## 🧠 Conclusion

-The project successfully demonstrates how data cleaning and visualization can be used to analyze real-world datasets.
-Important patterns and relationships were identified, which can help in better understanding customer behavior and booking trends.
+This project demonstrates how data cleaning and visualization techniques can be used to analyze real-world datasets and extract useful insights.

 ---